<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p style="text-align: center;">

-<div id="attachment_596" class="wp-caption aligncenter" style="width: 491px"><a href="http://www.lightstone.co.za/LSC/Content/NewsRoom/HousePriceIndex.aspx"><img class="size-full wp-image-596 " title="House Price Inflation 2010" src="http://twentythirdfloor.co.za/blog_files/wp-content/uploads/2010/09/House-Price-Inflation-2010.png" alt="House Price Inflation 2010" width="481" height="313" /></a><p class="wp-caption-text">House Price Inflation 2010 source: lightstone.co.za</p></div>
+<p><figure id="attachment_596" aria-describedby="caption-attachment-596" style="width: 481px" class="wp-caption aligncenter"><a href="http://www.lightstone.co.za/LSC/Content/NewsRoom/HousePriceIndex.aspx"><img loading="lazy" decoding="async" class="size-full wp-image-596 " title="House Price Inflation 2010" src="https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2010/09/House-Price-Inflation-2010.png" alt="House Price Inflation 2010" width="481" height="313" srcset="https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2010/09/House-Price-Inflation-2010.png 601w, https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2010/09/House-Price-Inflation-2010-300x195.png 300w" sizes="auto, (max-width: 481px) 100vw, 481px" /></a><figcaption id="caption-attachment-596" class="wp-caption-text">House Price Inflation 2010 source: lightstone.co.za</figcaption></figure></p>

 <p>The result of all of this data, best-in-class methodology and analysis?
 When Lightstone says &#8220;<a href="http://www.realestateweb.co.za/realestateweb/view/realestateweb/en/page206?oid=64347&amp;sn=Detail&amp;pid=1">opportunities abound in local market</a>&#8221; I actually listen.
 Since their business model is to sell information, I&#8217;m more likely to trust what they say.</p>